 #8 Try a Referral Program

-As you come up with your strategic plan for how to gain clients as a barber, think of incorporating a referral program.
+As you come up with your strategic plan for how to gain clients as a barber, think of incorporating a referral or loyalty program.
 When a current client refers you to their family member or friend, offer a free service (like a complimentary style or a beard trim).

 Not only will this make your current client feel valued, but, like a domino effect, it will encourage each new customer to take part in the referral program as well.